SMU Mustangs football scandal: David Stanley comes forward

+In an interview with Sparks and Hansen, Stanley would describe how the payoffs worked.
+Larsen would pay him $400 up front in cash on the first of every month during the school year, with the other $350 in cash was sent to his home.
+Once Larsen was fired, Stanley said that Henry Lee Parker, the administrative assistant to athletic director Bob Hitch and recruiting coordinator for the football team, picked up the payments and continued to make them until Stanley left school.
+Dawn Stanley even produced an envelope addressed to her, which carried a postmark of October 4, 1985.

 Any local news outlet investigating SMU faced considerable risk, as the school's alumni had long dominated Dallas' business and social scene.
 For example, the Dallas Times Herald suffered serious losses in advertising revenue when it was the one to break the Stopperich story.
 At that time, the Times Herald was already struggling to compete with its rival paper The Dallas Morning News, and although the paper was eventually vindicated when SMU was placed on probation, the lost revenue never returned.
 The Times Herald was eventually bought by A. H. Belo, the owner of the Morning News and WFAA, and shut down in December 1991.

 Had SMU's alumni chosen to retaliate in the same manner as they had with the Times Herald, Belo risked losing twice as much advertising revenue, if not more, due to owning both a newspaper and a television station.
 Sparks and Hansen were well aware of this.
 However, they pressed on, as they had concrete evidence of further wrongdoing.
 David and Dawn Stanley both were asked to submit to polygraph tests, which they passed.